-Highly skilled Validation Specialists perform microbial retention tests in a controlled laboratory using calibrated equipment and methods that are governed by a robust quality system:
+Highly skilled Validation Specialists perform bacterial retention tests in a controlled laboratory using calibrated equipment and methods that are governed by a robust quality system:

-- Each lab strictly adheres to Parenteral Drug Product (PDA) guidelines and American Society for Testing and Materials (ASTM) standards
+- Every lab strictly adheres to Parenteral Drug Product (PDA) guidelines and American Society for Testing and Materials (ASTM) standards

-- To correctly challenge each membrane, one lot of finished drug product or process fluid is evaluated using three lots of MilliporeSigma sterilizing-grade, 47 mm membrane discs
+- A robust and compliant challenge consists of one lot of finished drug product or process fluid to be evaluated using three lots of MilliporeSigma sterilizing-grade, 47 mm membrane discs

-- Size controls prove that the test organism is the appropriate size
+- Size controls prove that the test organism has the appropriate size

-- Simulated process conditions in drug product provide empirical evidence
+- Simulation of process conditions with the drug product provides empirical evidence.